Dwarf sawtail catshark

-The dwarf sawtail catshark (Galeus schultzi) is a little-known species of catshark, belonging to the family Scyliorhinidae, found exclusively in the deep waters off Luzon in the Philippines.
+The dwarf sawtail catshark (Galeus schultzi) is a species of shark belonging to the family Pentanchidae, the deepwater catsharks.
+This shark is found exclusively in the deep waters off Luzon in the Philippines.
 Unlike other members of its genus, this slender, diminutive shark has a short, rounded snout and very short furrows at the corners of its jaws.
 It has indistinct darker saddles beneath each dorsal fin and two dark bands on the caudal fin, as well as a prominent crest of enlarged dermal denticles along the upper caudal fin margin.

 Taxonomy

 Renowned shark expert Stewart Springer described the dwarf sawtail catshark in a 1979 National Oceanic and Atmospheric Administration (NOAA) Technical Report.
 The type specimen is an adult male 30 cm long, collected from Balayan Bay.
 It does not closely resemble more typical Galeus species, and its placement within the genus is not concrete.

 Distribution and habitat

 The dwarf sawtail catshark is endemic to Luzon in the Philippines.
 It is found on or near the bottom over the upper continental slope at a depth of 329–431 m, barring a single record from a depth of 50 m on the outer continental shelf.